Joe Kinder - Bone Tomahawk

 It’s funny how much pressure and importance we put into our climbing.
 I get so confused about this sort of stuff.
 When I don’t have a project or something to obsess over I look at it all so differently.
 But then I find myself with a special route to focus on and my entire livelihood makes sense.
 Having a hard project to focus on gives me reasons to eat better, be healthier and to strive for something that will make me feel amazing.
 A process that involves devotion and focus for an intense challenge is where I find myself the happiest.

 A friend showed me the cave on a snowy winter day.
 I was with a group of St. George climbers that were as hungry for new rock as I was.
-There had been a blizzard and about 2 feet of snow on laid the ground.
+There had been a blizzard and about two feet of snow laid on the ground.
 Come to think of it, it snowed the whole day, but I didn’t care as this was at the height of my bolting frenzy.

-Over the last 6 years I’ve revisited this line to try the moves, see if it felt any different and to sample with the possibility of actually climbing it one day.
+Over the last six years I’ve revisited this line to try the moves, see if it felt any different and to sample with the possibility of actually climbing it one day.
 It never made sense to devote to it - it was just too out of my league.
 The moves were too hard to connect and it made me feel overwhelmed.
 But this sort of thing was also what kept me coming back.
 Plus, I bolted it.
 I made it the reality of a climb and it felt like a responsibility to keep going through this revisiting process.
 In a way it felt like a distant friend that I would check in on from time to time to see how things were going.

-We made a plan - October would be for a Fynn Cave mission.
+We made a plan.
+October would be for a Fynn Cave mission.
 Back home I trained, dieted, focused, I readied up a confidence route to climb beforehand and set my mind to one goal: Bone Tomahawk.

 Over three weeks I went through the process of a hard route with utter devotion and obsession.
 I felt stronger and lighter than ever and knew there was a possibility in doing this thing.
 I trained on the route and spent time hanging on the rope analyzing in small sections.
 I had to learn the micro details of how to make the moves as perfect and efficient as possible.
 I gained ground fast and started to link bigger and bigger sections.
 The first boulder problem however was always hard.
 I would say it’s about V11 and super finicky.
 I had never been able to link through this section until this year.
 Each day I would put massive amounts of energy into making gains.
 Whether it was simply more moves to connect or a sensation of strength and positivity.
 Forward progression was occurring and that was all I could’ve asked for.